annotation/stam/extensions/stam-webannotations/README.md

 the core model suffices - instead, it defines some data annotation sets and protocols for conversion.

-## Mapping STAM to Web Annotation
+## Mapping STAM to Web Annotations

-JSON-LD is the preferred serialization format for Web Annotation, using the context definition `http://www.w3.org/ns/anno.jsonld`.
+[JSON-LD](https://www.w3.org/TR/json-ld/) is the preferred serialization format for Web Annotations, using the context definition `http://www.w3.org/ns/anno.jsonld`.
 This STAM extension defines how to serialize STAM to valid Web Annotations in JSON-LD.
 Note that although STAM JSON looks very similar to JSON-LD, it is not.

-For interoperability with Web Annotations, you can reuse a lot of the vocabulary defined in `http://www.w3.org/ns/anno.jsonld` from within STAM.
-We prescribe that you *SHOULD* use a STAM Annotation DataSet with that exact URI as identifier if you want to use any of the terms of that vocabulary.
+For interoperability with Web Annotation, you can reuse a lot of the vocabulary defined in `http://www.w3.org/ns/anno.jsonld` from within STAM.
+We prescribe that you *MUST* use a STAM Annotation DataSet with that exact URI as identifier if you want to use any of the terms of that vocabulary.
 The keys in the JSON-LD file then correspond one-to-one to the STAM datakeys in the set.
 This allows us to use much of the web annotation vocabulary from STAM without any complicated mappings.
 We will refer to this as the w3anno set in this documentation, simply to avoid having to mention the full URI every time.

 Let's illustrate this with an example.
 Consider the following STAM Annotation in STAM JSON (partial excerpt) in which we express an annotation